 #3 Kiran Bedi

-- Kiran Bedi is the first woman to become IPS Officer in India.
+- Kiran Bedi is the first woman to become an IPS Officer in India.

 - Some of her remarkable activities are the favourable practices she took for the prison inmates in Tihar Jail, tackling other crimes rampant in Delhi, dealing with illegal liquor trafficking.